BestChampagne had the pleasure of interviewing Didier Depond, President of the Champagne Houses SALON and DELAMOTTE.

 So, there was a desire to do something; he did this and it became a myth.
-So, at Salon, contrary to what they do in Champagne, it is a same grape variety, only Chardonnay, one-year, always vintage, and one-place since it is always the grape variety that comes from one village, Meslin-sur-Oger (grand crus).
+So, at SALON, contrary to what is usually done in Champagne, we use one grape variety, only Chardonnay, one-year, always vintage, and one-cru, Meslin-sur-Oger (grand crus).

-So, it is something that is completely atypical and unique in Champagne, moreover, as it is not very complicated you can add a layer by having a minimum of 10 years of aging for the wines in the cave before pouring.
+To that, we add a layer by having a minimum of 10 years of aging of the wines in the cellar before release.

-So, it needs to be calmed, time for it to lighten up.
-A wine that is aged 15 years at Salon is considered a wine that is really a teenager…an adolescent, and it starts to be a good wine to drink after 20 years.
-So, it is a completely unique situation
+SALON is a really powerful, strong wine, so it needs to be calmed, time for it to lighten up.
+A SALON that is aged 15 years is still considered a teenager, and it starts to be a good wine to drink after 20 years.

 BC : SALON uses exclusively Chardonnay for its champagnes.
 Is it the grape variety that ages better and if so, why?

-DD : Clearly, it is the grape variety that ages better in Champagne, there is no possible discussion even if you can find examples of a very good Pinot Noir- and a very good Pinot Meunier that has aged very well.
+DD : Clearly Chardonnay is the grape variety that ages better in Champagne, even if you can find examples of very good Pinot Noirs and very good Meuniers that have aged very well.

 These are exceptions and they are absolutely superb wines and there are 2 or 3 winegrowers that are capable of doing this.

-There was a period when Pinot Meunier was treated differently than how it is today.
-Meaning, if you drink a champagne 100% Pinot Meunier from the ‘40s or ‘50s, they are absolutely marvelous.
+There was a period when Meunier was treated differently than it is today, meaning that if you drink champagnes 100% Meunier from the ‘40s or ‘50s, they are absolutely marvelous.

 The majority of Chardonnay ages very well.
-It is the same phenomenon in Bourgogne.
+It is the same thing in Bourgogne.

 Chardonnay has a capacity to age incredibly when it has been treated well and when it is comprised of grapes from a good origin.

-BC : You were talking about aging.
-Is there really a difference in the aging champagne stacked on its side and after disgorgement?
+BC : Is there really a difference in aging champagne on lees and after disgorgement?

-If you taste it simultaneously for example, with a champagne that is 20 years old, you are going to immediately identify the youth of the a wine that has just been disgorged in relation to a wine that was disgorged 5 or 10 years afterwards.
+If you taste a champagne that is 20 years old, you will immediately identify the youth of the wine that has just been disgorged compared to a wine that was disgorged 5 or 10 years earlier.

-BC : How do you manage the long aging with its need for cash-flow in your enterprise?
+BC : How do you ensure the very long aging of your wines with the cash-flow side of the business?

-When houses are lead by people who arrive from New York or elsewhere, who do not know the soil, who do not know Champagne, they have the tendency to take a genre of a decision for the stocks of champagne and turn it as soon as possible.
+DD : When houses are lead by people who are not from here, who do not know the soil, who do not know Champagne, they have the tendency to sell stocks of champagne as soon as possible.

 I had the chance to have Bernard de Nonacourt and Alain Terrier tell me: “if you need 5 months or a year or more for your wine to be perfect, you have them.
 We are always here to support you financially” and that was an absolutely incredible comfort to have this liberty to say, we want the best no matter what the price.

-It was very long and aging time is the absolute key to a quality product.
+Our Houses are small and we can afford to wait, as very long and aging time is the absolute key to great champagne.
 It takes time to grow the vine; it takes time for the first harvest grapes to be of high quality.

-It will take time for the wine after aging and boroughs as you want, and especially the Chardonnays that have a high acidity and violence.
+It will take time for the wine after aging, and especially the Chardonnays that have a high acidity.
 They need time to calm down.

-The temptation would have been, instead of making 37, if you could do 45, nobody will see anything, no one will make a remark of this and it will bring us much more.
+The temptation would have been, instead of making 37 vintages in the last century, of making say 45; nobody will notice anything, no one will make a remark and it will bring us much more.